 Like all traders, I have had my ups and downs.
 I’ve had to hold a few stocks for over a week to earn the rate of return that I was looking for.
 I have also had to sell a few stocks for a loss.

 But, that has been the vast minority of the stocks that I’ve been swing trading these past few months.
-I would be remissed if I didn’t share with you a few lessons that I have learned along the way of short term swing trading.
+I would be remiss if I didn’t share with you a few lessons that I have learned along the way of short term swing trading.

 Invest Only A Small Portion – Swing trading or any short term trading should only be used with a small portion of your investment nest egg and not with retirement funds.
-I am only investing with a small 5% portion of my entire portfolio.
+I am only investing in a small 5% portion of my entire portfolio.
 This will limit the damage if things go completely south.

 The vast majority of my investments and retirement funds are in index funds, mutual funds, DRIPs, Roth IRAs, and my company’s 401k retirement plan.
 Don’t make swing trades with money that you can’t afford to lose.